Calcineurin

 Calcineurin (CaN) is a calcium and calmodulin dependent serine/threonine protein phosphatase (also known as protein phosphatase 3, and calcium-dependent serine-threonine phosphatase).
 It activates the T cells of the immune system and can be blocked by drugs.
 Calcineurin activates nuclear factor of activated T cell cytoplasmic (NFATc), a transcription factor, by dephosphorylating it.
 The activated NFATc is then translocated into the nucleus, where it upregulates the expression of interleukin 2 (IL-2), which, in turn, stimulates the growth and differentiation of the T cell response.
 Calcineurin is the target of a class of drugs called calcineurin inhibitors, which include ciclosporin, voclosporin, pimecrolimus and tacrolimus.

+Calcineurin is a highly conserved protein within eukaryotic life, appearing within organisms from yeasts to mammals.

 Structure

-Calcineurin is a heterodimer of a 61-kD calmodulin-binding catalytic subunit, calcineurin A and a 19-kD Ca2+-binding regulatory subunit, calcineurin B. There are three isozymes of the catalytic subunit, each encoded by a separate gene (PPP3CA, PPP3CB, and PPP3CC) and two isoforms of the regulatory, also encoded by separate genes (PPP3R1, PPP3R2).
+Calcineurin is a heterodimer of a 61-kD calmodulin-binding catalytic subunit, calcineurin A and a 19-kD Ca2+-binding regulatory subunit, calcineurin B. In humans, there are three isozymes of the catalytic subunit, each encoded by a separate gene (PPP3CA, PPP3CB, and PPP3CC) and two isoforms of the regulatory, also encoded by separate genes (PPP3R1, PPP3R2).

+Calcineurin A contains the active site, which is between 57-9 kDa depending on isoform, with larger catalytic subunits found in lower eukaryotes such as Saccharomyces fungus.
+This catalytic subunit consists of a catalytic domain homologous to other serine/threonine protein phosphatases as well as three unique regulatory domains at the COOH terminus.
+These three regulatory domains were found to be the binding domain of the regulatory subunit of calcineurin B, the domain for calmodulin binding, and the autoinhibitory domain.
+When calmodulin or Ca2+ is absent, the autoinhibitory domain binds to the active site, inhibiting activity.
+Conformational changes with the binding of calmodulin or Ca2+ frees the active site and resumes calcineurin function.